MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 ### proc_read

-Now onto some logic, when a user wants to read from the file it provides a buffer and an offset pointer, the signature looks like [this:](https://github.com/Rust-for-Linux/linux/blob/e31f0a57ae1ab2f6e17adb8e602bc120ad722232/include/linux/proc_fs.h#L32)
+Now onto some logic, when a user wants to read from the file the user provides a buffer and an offset pointer, the signature looks like [this:](https://github.com/Rust-for-Linux/linux/blob/e31f0a57ae1ab2f6e17adb8e602bc120ad722232/include/linux/proc_fs.h#L32)

 ```c
 ssize_t	proc_read(struct file *f, char __user *buf, size_t buf_len, loff_t *offset);
 ```

-Again there's the file structure-pointer which could contain eg.g `private_data` that was put there in an `open`-implementation, as well as a suspiciously annotated `char __user *buf`.
+Again there's the `file`-structure pointer which could contain e.g. `private_data` that was put there in an `open`-implementation, as well as a suspiciously annotated `char __user *buf`.